homezhan/artoolkit-docs/Configuration/config_camera_calibration.md

 To use your new calibration file, just replace the default camera_para.dat file in ARToolKit's `bin/Data` directory with your newly saved data.
 It can be helpful to keep a collection of camera_para.dat files for cameras you commonly use.

 ## Further Reading - Stereo Camera Calibration
-If calibrating a stereo camera, calibrate each eye separately first, saving the parameters, then run the program calib_stereo to perform the final step of [inter-occular calibration][3].
+If calibrating a stereo camera, calibrate each eye separately first, saving the parameters, then run the program calib_stereo to perform the final step of [inter-ocular calibration][3].

 [2]: /Calibration_chessboard.pdf
 [3]: Advanced_Topics:config_camera_stereo_tracking